Baclofen and Alcohol: What You Need to Know

 Can Baclofen Be Taken With Alcohol?

-How does baclofen work for alcohol withdrawal?
+How does baclofen work for withdrawal?

 • Alcohol – Stimulates GABA-A and GABA-B receptors